 Financial Aid for Enrollment in a Progressive Degree Program

 In most cases, students admitted to a progressive degree program will be classified as undergraduate students for financial aid and registration purposes during the first eight semesters of college enrollment, regardless of whether they enroll in undergraduate or graduate courses.
 Beginning in the ninth semester, students will be considered graduate students for financial aid and registration purposes and are ineligible for undergraduate financial aid.
-Students are immediately classified as graduate students and are ineligible for undergraduate financial aid once all undergraduate degree requirements have been completed or the undergraduate degree is posted, even if they have completed fewer than eight semesters.
-For this reason, financial aid applicants may wish to schedule their courses such that undergraduate degree requirements are not completed prior to the eighth semester and the exhaustion of their undergraduate financial aid eligibility.
-Students who receive a research assistant or a teaching assistant award before completing eight semesters will be classified as graduate students and will be ineligible to receive undergraduate financial aid.
+Students are immediately classified as graduate students and are ineligible for undergraduate financial aid once all undergraduate degree requirements have been completed or the undergraduate degree is conferred, even if they have completed fewer than eight semesters.
+Students who receive a research assistant or teaching assistant award before completing eight semesters are classified as graduate students and are ineligible to receive undergraduate financial aid.

 Financial Aid for Limited Status Enrollment

-Students not admitted to a degree-seeking program who enroll as limited status students are not eligible for federal, state or university financial aid unless they meet one of the exceptions noted below.
+Students not admitted to a degree-seeking program who enroll as limited-status students are not eligible for federal, state or university financial aid.
+Refer to the Financial Aid for Graduate Students section.

 Financial Aid Consortium Agreements

-Students admitted to a degree-seeking or eligible certificate program at USC who enroll at another eligible institution in courses applicable to their USC degree or certificate may have those courses considered in USC’s determination of their eligibility for limited federal financial aid.
-The student’s total USC and/or non-USC enrollment must be at least half-time and a financial Aid Consortium Agreement must be completed.
+Students admitted to a degree-seeking program at USC who enroll at least half-time at another eligible institution and whose courses are applicable to their USC degree may be eligible for limited federal financial aid if a Financial Aid Consortium Agreement is completed.
+Financial Aid Consortium Agreements are not available for students participating in the Postbaccalaureate Premedical Program.
 Contact the Financial Aid Office for more information.

-Visiting students enrolled at USC as limited-status students may be eligible for limited federal financial aid through a Financial Aid Consortium Agreement if: 1) they are admitted to a degree-seeking or eligible certificate program at their home school; 2) their USC courses apply to their degree or certificate; and 3) their total USC and/or non-USC enrollment is at least half-time.
+Visiting students enrolled at USC as limited-status students may be eligible for limited federal financial aid through a Financial Aid Consortium Agreement if: 1) they attend USC at least half-time while admitted to a degree-seeking program at their home school; and 2) their USC courses apply to their degree.
 Contact the Financial Aid Office for more information.

 Financial Aid for Students Enrolled in Preparatory Course Work

 Students enrolled at least half-time in undergraduate courses required for admission to a degree program may be eligible for limited Federal Direct Stafford Loan program funds.
+Financial Aid Consortium Agreements are not available for students receiving financial aid for preparatory course work.
 For more information, contact the Financial Aid Office.